precondition/precondition.github.io/_posts/2021-02-19-qmk-heatmap.md

 1. Keyboard firmware
 2. A program that logs what the keyboard firmware sends into a csv file

-(The following instructions assume the use of a UNIX environment — sorry Windows users.)
+(The following instructions primarily cater to users of a UNIX environment — sorry Windows users.)

 ## Keyboard firmware setup